Bellarmine University: Our Lady of The Woods Chapel

 The chapel was dedicated on May 11, 2001, as a place of worship for Bellarmine students.
 Alfred Horrigan, the original president of Bellarmine University, always dreamed of building a chapel on campus.
 Although the project was not completed under his presidency, his vision for the chapel was respected during construction.
 Construction for Our Lady of the Woods was completed under Joseph McGowan's presidency and stands in memory of Archbishop of Louisville John A. Floersh, who founded Bellarmine in 1950.
 Although construction was completed in 2001, Alfred Horrigan did not consider the project complete until he published the book Our Lady of the Woods Chapel just before his death in 2005.

 The interior building has two large stained glass windows, designed by Guy Kemper, an artist from Lexington, KY.
 The stained glass windows reflect different colors depending on the season and weather.
 On a bright day, you are more likely to see the blue and white reflections while the gray and lead are reserved for winter weather.
 The green and yellow of the stained glass are evident through most of the seasons with the exception of winter when the bare branches cast an illusion of intermingling with the lead.
 The majestic purple is always present, allowing visitors focus and peace.
-Stations of the Cross can seen etched into the walls of the chapel.
+Stations of the Cross can be seen etched into the walls of the chapel.
 They depict the 14 stops that Jesus made on his way to the cross where He was crucified.

 Outside of the chapel is the Grotto.
 It is located down the steps that lead to a little nook tucked away beneath the chapel.
 There you'll find a wall of candles surrounding a statue of Our Lady of Lourdes.
 Bellarmine provides candles to give students, staff, and alumni a chance to light a candle and meditate.

 The surrounding community celebrates Mass in the chapel on Sundays and holy days of obligation, and uses the chapel for retreats and interfaith services.
 Because it does not have parish status, its use is restricted.
 No weddings, baptisms, or funerals are held there.
 There is no "Our Lady of the Woods" in Catholic tradition.
 The statue in the chapel is actually Our Lady of Grace.
 Bellarmine College's earliest administrators had a particular devotion to Mary and suggested the chapel be named for her.
-Because of its setting, the chapel committee chose the name "Our Lady of the Woods."
+Because of its setting, the chapel committee chose the name "Our Lady of the Woods".